ubc-cirrus-lab/caribou/QUICK_START.md

 The following guide will help you get started with the Caribou framework.

+Make sure you first have the necessary dependencies installed.
+See the [Installation](INSTALL.md) guide for more information.

 ##  Permissions

 To use the Caribou framework, you need to have the necessary permissions to deploy and run workflows.
 Additionally, the workflows themselves need permissions to interact with the AWS services.